 - When do you need a VoIP desk phone?

 - How to choose the best phone for your business

 What is a VoIP desk phone (hardphone)?

-A VoIP desk phone is often called a ‘hardphone’ because in contrast to a ‘softphone’ which is software downloaded to your computer and other devices, a hardphone is a “touch-and-feel” phone with a receiver and dial pad where you push real (not virtual) buttons.
+A VoIP phone is often called a ‘hardphone’ because in contrast to a ‘softphone’ which is software downloaded to your computer and other devices, a hardphone is a “touch-and-feel” phone with a receiver and dial pad where you push real (not virtual) buttons.

 With all its outer similarity to a regular desk phone, a VoIP desk phone functions nothing like your grandma’s plain old phone.
 Instead of connecting to a regular phone service provider via landline wires (as was once the case for all desk phones), a VoIP desk phone works with a virtual phone system and manages all communication via a network connection.

 Image: Cisco IP Phone